larissam/DecorateIt/README.md

 4. Run the app from the terminal
 <code>$ python routes.py </code>

+### How it works

+- Image enhancement (eye enlargement and skin smoothing) done using OpenCV.
+First, OpenCV is used to detect the face and eyes.
+Then, it enlarges the eyes.
+To improve blending, it applies a transparency mask (created by deconstructing the image into r,g,b channels and reconstructing it with an alpha/transparency channel) to each enlarged eye before pasting it back on the face.
+Finally, bilateral filtering is used to smooth facial skin without sacrificing image sharpness.
+- Image editor built using pure HTML5 Canvas and Javascript.
+Javascript uses the mouse's position on the canvas to determine where to draw.
+No plugins used.
+- Photobooth built using pure HTML5 canvas and Javascript.
+No plugins used.

+### Stack:
+-Photo editor and photobooth: HTML5 Canvas, JavaScript, HTML, CSS, Bootstrap -Image processing, email handling, and database: Python, OpenCV, SQLite, SQLAlchemy, Flask-Mail
+-Framework: Flask

 ### Notes

 OpenCV can be difficult to install and configure.
 For your convenience, is a [version without the OpenCV image processing](https://github.com/larissam/DecorateIt-NoOpenCV).
-Additionally, here is a [version deployed on Heroku](https://github.com/larissam/DecorateIt-Heroku).
+Additionally, here is an in-progress [version deployed on Heroku](http://decorateit5.herokuapp.com/).